SR RESEARCH INVESTIGATOR, MOTOR NEURON

 This position offers the opportunity to interface broadly internally & externally with diverse functional areas.
 Joining GTP offers scientific professionals the unique opportunity of seeing their research go from bench to bedside and discoveries that could one day lead to cures.

-Qualifications: Minimum of 5 years of experience after the completion of the PhD degree in the field of molecular biology, biochemistry, enzymology, gene therapy, protein engineering, or related fields required.
+Qualifications: PhD degree in the field of molecular biology, biochemistry, enzymology, gene therapy, protein engineering, or related field and 5 years of direct laboratory work experience required.
 Research at GTP requires knowledge of multiple scientific disciplines including molecular and cell biology, protein biochemistry, virology, immunology, bioinformatics, and biotechnology.
 Experience in vivo studies strongly preferred.
 The successful candidate must thrive in a team environment, have excellent written and oral communication skills, ability to prioritize in a fast-paced environment, and proficiency with standard methods of data analyses.

 Salary Grade: RES